-The Community Health Initiative – Phoenix (CHIP) is a student-developed and directed service-learning program at UA College of Medicine – Phoenix.
+The Community Health Initiative – Phoenix (CHIP) is a student-developed and directed service-learning program at UArizona College of Medicine – Phoenix.
 The initiative is comprised of various opportunities that allow medical students to serve the community through provision of clinical care, health education and mentoring.
 Services focus primarily on medically uninsured and underserved populations.